-Today, is Ash Wednesday and Valentine Day.
-It is a tough day because some Catholics give up Chocolate for Lent and today marks the beginning of lent.
+Today is Ash Wednesday and Valentine Day.
+It is a tough day because some Catholics give up Chocolate for Lent and today marks the beginning of Lent.
 I went to church with my supervisor at 12:00pm.
 We walked to St. Paul’s Cathedral in Oakland.
 They were going to have a full mass and ashes.
 I was glad to have someone to go with.
-At church, I thanked God for my gifts, my talents, abilities, and my opportunities.
+At church, I thanked God for my gifts, my talents, abilities, and opportunities.
 I have so much to be grateful for.
-I thought about things I want to change with in myself.
+I thought about things I want to change within myself.

 In the gospel today, the phrase about never letting your right hand know what your left hand is doing came up.
 I swear no matter how I try I don’t understand that phrase.
 I don’t talk to my hands, and I doubt the other knows what the other is doing.
 I know it is symbolic and not meant to be taken literally, but some things never change from when you are a child.
 You always read into things, and I guess I just never stopped taking things literally.

 After church, we walked back to Posvar.
 Outside of the church, students had a cardboard cut out that said, “Take a Picture with your Ashes for AshTag Wednesday.”
 I wanted to do it, but Phyllis didn’t seem too receptive to it, so I didn’t.
 I think it’s cool that young people are trying to find ways to get involved and make the faith something fun and something they can believe in.